Houston Construction Accident Lawyers

 OSHA Requirements for Flaggers

-OSHA-regulated clothing can make a flagger visible for at least 1,000 feet in any direction.
+OSHA-regulated clothing can make a flagger visible at least 1,000 feet in any direction.
 To further prevent a collision, all worksites should have signs warning drivers of the flagger up ahead or of a slow zone.
 The flaggers should use illuminated paddles to direct traffic at night.
 All flagger stations need to be illuminated.
-If it is dark outside, there should be flares or chemical lighting as necessary.
+If it is dark outside, flares or chemical lighting should be as necessary.
 Workers need to ensure that glare effects are controlled or eliminated to lower the possibility of an accident.
 Flaggers must also be trained and certified to do their job and abide by the authorized signaling methods while directing traffic out on the road.

 When OSHA standards are ignored or outright violated, our Houston construction accident lawyers aren't afraid to stand up for injured workers' rights.
 Whether your injuries occurred in a roadside construction zone or any other construction site, we have the experience and resources to help.